 Read the first publication, The case for creating a local talent pipeline in the District of Columbia.

-Data exist on D.C.’s public and public charter school students’ high school graduation rates, as well as students’ enrollment in postsecondary education six months after graduation.
-But beyond that six-month mark, in terms of publicly-available data, the picture goes dark: there is very little qualitative or quantitative information on early career outcomes for the District’s young adults.
+Data exist on D.C.’s public and public charter school students’ high school graduation rates and student’s enrollment in postsecondary education six months after graduation.
+But beyond that six-month mark, in terms of publicly available data the picture goes dark: there is very little qualitative or quantitative information on early career outcomes for the District’s young adults.
 Detailed information on early career outcomes for former D.C. students is critical for policymakers, school officials, and employers to better design programs and understand what supports and services are necessary to help young adults succeed.

 A recent survey asked a group of young adults that went to high school in D.C. about their early career outcomes, providing information that could be used as a starting point toward gathering more information on how D.C.’s high school students fare in their early careers.
 This survey, conducted by CityWorks DC and Bain & Company, reached 1,199 D.C. alumni of public, public charter schools, and adult charter schools.

 Early career outcomes refer to information about the employment, income, and educational attainment (including degrees, certificates, and credentials) of D.C.’s former public and public charter school students and graduates.
 Ideally, information on early career outcomes would be available for D.C.’s young adults for their first professional experiences in addition to their twenties and thirties as they progress in their careers.